jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 ^(Source: [Discord Post](https://discordapp.com/channels/488058478015807499/490215795503398912/558239352535384064))

 *Editor's Note:* This would also apply if Moonstone was stunned, dazed, or otherwise face-down.

+# Monarch
+*Set: The Omegas*

+**Pull On Quantum Strings** means you can have Equipment, characters, and Plot Twists (non-locations) face up in your resource row and during your Resource Step you can play a non-location face up as a resource.
+Characters on your side can use these non-locations to pay for their Super Power, regardless of their required power symbols.

+Example: You have Monarch and the X-men Cyclops Supporting Character on  your side.
+Cyclops can use any of the non-locations face up in your resource row to pay for his **Battle Tactics** Super Power.
+He can still use School for Gifted Youngsters and Training Grounds to pay for the Battle Tactics normally.

+These non-locations can't be used for any other purpose.

+When Monarch leaves your side, or if **Pull On Quantum Strings** gets turned off, turn each face up non-location card in your resource row face down.

+^(Source: Rule insert)

 # [Monica Reyes](http://vs.tcgbrowser.com/images/cards/big/XFB-011.jpg)
 *Set: The X-Files Battles*